deinspanjer/jd-sql/README.md

  - Exit codes: The spec runner expects exit code 1 when a diff is produced and 0 when no diff is produced.
 The jd-sql runner follows this: it exits 1 if the SQL result indicates a non-empty diff (non-empty TEXT or non-empty JSON/JSONB), exits 0 if the result is empty (empty string, null, [] or {}).
 Any runner error (invalid inputs, DB/connect/SQL failures, unsupported result type) exits with code 2.

-## Testing with Equinox
+## Testing

-- We include initial SQL tests in spec/test/sql for use with JerrySievert/equinox.
-- These tests can also be run manually for quick verification.
+- We include a JUnit test suite that exercises the SQL functions using the data from the upstream jd spec test suite.
 - To run the tests, run `task test` in the root directory.
+- The upstream jd spec test can also be used to drive the SQL functions via a Go test harness.
+See the section above for details.

 # Usage documentation copied from `jd` project
 The following documentation is almost identical to the original jd project.